federicosanna/arduino-primo-tutorials/MediaPlayerGestureControl/README.md

 ### Output

-After connecting your smartphone to the board, it will be possible to update one of its caracteristics via BLE.
+After connecting your smartphone (or another device to play music) to the board, you will be able to play media with your board.
-The BLE transmission via the Nordic App will allow to send only 20 characters at time, so the messages you can send will be pretty short, but if you are interested you can easily implement the code to overcome this problem.
-Once you upload the code you can bring your phone (or another NFC reader) close to the NFC antenna on the board, and the message you uploaded will be visible on the display.
+Completely rotate the board downward by rotating it to the right to play orpause music.
+Tilt it to the right to play the next track, to the left to playthe previous track.
+To increase/decrease the volume, tilt it forward/backward.